I have no experience. Will I fit in?

 Where can I park?

 Parking at Storeys Field, Eddington.
 We shall have use of the University of Cambridge Primary School car park which is adjacent to the community centre and those requiring disabled spaces can park outside the community centre.
+Parking is also available at the Madingley Road Park and Ride.
+There is a footpath from there to the site, 5 minutes walk.

 Do I have to go to every class?